CTSRD-CHERI/cheri-c-programming/src/background/cheri-capabilities.md

   portion of the address space within which the capability can be used for load, store, and instruction fetch.
   Setting a capability's address (i.e., where it points) within bounds will retain the capability's validity tag.
-Setting addresses out of bounds is subject to the precision limits of the bounds compression model (see below and [Out-of-bounds pointers](../impact/out-of-bounds-pointers.html)); broadly speaking, setting addresses "near" the capability's bounds will preserve the validity tag.
-(These out-of-bounds capabilities continue to authorize access only to memory within bounds.)
+  Setting addresses out of bounds is subject to the precision limits of the bounds compression model (see below and [Out-of-bounds pointers](../impact/out-of-bounds-pointers.html)).
+  Broadly speaking, setting addresses "nearly within" the capability's bounds will be "representable" in the model, and will preserve the validity tag.
+  Out-of-bounds capabilities continue to authorize access only to memory within bounds.

 * **Permissions**: The permissions mask controls how the capability can be used &mdash; for example, by authorizing the loading and storing of data and/or